Abdulla1400x/Demo/README.md

 # Demo
-It is a Demo Website for my new Github account.
+Hey!
+Welcome to our Website

+Please Click on it for the Website 'github.io/Abdulla1400x/Demo/Educavo/'